thiago4go/dapr-workshop/docs/challenge-1/python.md

 ## Overview

-On our first challenge, we will:
+On this challenge, you will:

-- Configure a State Store component for our local Redis instance to save, get, and delete an order.
+- Configure a State Store component for the local Redis instance to save, get, and delete an order.
 - Update the _pizza-store_ application to use the Dapr State Management API.
-- Run our app locally using `dapr run`.
+- Run the app locally using `dapr run`.

 To learn more about the State Management Building block, refer to the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/).